EliCash82/gent/README.md

 Gentle Introduction Resource
 ------------------------------------------------------------------------------
-The Gentle Introductions Resource: A Final Project for CUNY Graduate Center ITP (Interactive Technology and Pedagogy) Program
+<h4>The Gentle Introductions Resource: A Final Project for CUNY Graduate Center ITP (Interactive Technology and Pedagogy) Program</h4>

 A website/web app for (and by) scholars looking for digital/computational expertise.